abrady/VulkanRenderer/README.md

 This part has gotten really tedious, especially the pool size tracking.
 I'm going to make a builder that tracks all the information around descriptors so we can simplify this.

 VulkPipelineBuilder is pretty solid, so that should be fine.

-## 1/13/24 reflection

-To reflect:
-1. render skull and everything but the mirror as normal
-2. clear the stencil buffer
-3. render only the mirror to the stencil buffer
-4. render the reflected skull only where stencil is set
-5. render the mirror with transparency blending

-got sidetracked

 ## 1/11/24 stenciled outline of skull behind wall